-If it is the first time that the student's mobile phone has been confiscated they will be given permission to collect it at the end of the day.
+If it is the first time that the student's mobile phone has been confiscated, they will be given permission to collect it at the end of the day.
 Where a student has previously had their phone confiscated it will only be returned to a parent/carer.
 Should a student refuse to hand over their mobile phone this will be construed as defiance and will result in serious consequences up to and including excluding from school.
-Students who have refused to hand over their mobile phone will also be required to hand their phone into reception every morning for collection at the end of the day.
+Students who have refused to hand over their mobile phone or have had the phone confiscated for a third time will also be required to hand their phone into reception every morning for collection at the end of the day.
+Please note that during the current COIV19 pandemic the use of NHS Covid 19 App in Schools guidance will be adhered to.
+To support use of this App students age 16 or over who have downloaded the app can have their phones switched on silent in their bags.